 During your procedure:

 General anesthesia will keep you asleep and free from pain during surgery.
-Your surgeon will make a small incision in your neck.
-Your surgeon will separate the tissues under your skin and insert the videoscope inside the cut.
-A videoscope is a long bendable tube with a tiny camera on the end.
-The scope gives your surgeon a clear view inside your chest while he watches the images on a screen.
+Your surgeon will make a small incision in your neck just above your sternum.
+He or she will insert the scope inside the incision.
+A scope is a long bendable tube with a tiny camera on the end.
+The scope gives your surgeon a clear view inside your chest while he or she watches the images on a screen.
 The scope will be used to look inside your mediastinum.
 Your surgeon may also collect tissue samples.
 The videoscope will be pulled out and the incision will be closed with stitches.

 After your procedure:

 You will be taken to a room to recover.
-Healthcare providers will monitor you closely for any problems.
+Healthcare providers will watch you closely for any problems.
 Do not get out of bed until your healthcare provider says it is okay.
-When your healthcare provider sees that you are okay, you will be able to go home or be taken to your hospital room.
-A bandage will cover your stitches.
-This bandage keeps the area clean and dry to help prevent infection.
-A healthcare provider may remove the bandage soon after your procedure to check the area.
+When your healthcare provider sees that you are okay, you may be able to go home or taken to your hospital room.

 You may get an infection or bleed more than expected.
-Your surgeon may need to do other procedures to stop the bleeding.
 You may get blood clots or air in your chest cavity.
-Arteries (blood vessels) and nerves may be injured.
-After the procedure, your voice may be hoarse if the nerve from your voice box is damaged.
+Blood vessels and nerves may be injured.
+Your voice may be hoarse if the nerve from your voice box is damaged.
 You may need to have this procedure more than once.

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.